mirzaakhena/zapp/README.md

 # ZAPP
-Is a scaffolding generator that will produce basic CRUD project complete with server and client code based on some input.
-Server code is written in Golang Language and client code is written in SPA VueJS Framework.
+Is a scaffolding generator that will produce basic CRUD project complete with server and client code based on script input.
+Currently server code is written in Golang Language and client code is written in SPA VueJS Framework.

-DISCLAIMER: This is still experimental project
+DISCLAIMER: This is still experimental project!

 ## PREREQUISITE
 Make sure you already install Golang and NPM in your system.
-Then just git clone this project
+Then `git clone` this project and follow those step below for generate, compile and run it

 ## WRITE YOUR PROJECT
 Notice that you have template script in `app/skrip.yaml` that describe the model you want to generate.
 Some of this field should be self explanatory and you can experiment it by changing the field or create another entities